ilmanzo/ilmanzo.github.com/content/post/faulty_disk_simulation.md

 ## *"You sound like a broken record"*

 Is something we complain when someone repeats again and again the same concepts.
-But even broken disks can sometime be useful...
+But even broken disks can sometime be useful

 DISCLAIMER: No filesystem or device were harmed in the making of this experiment 😉